sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

             $ make
             ...

-We're not yet in a working state, but getting there.
-Right now, this works with an ECHConfig supplied on the command line for CF but not DEfO, nor with tls-ech.dev.
-So there's stuff to be done but next steps are obvious.
+Right now, this works just the same as the OpenSSL variant, but not with tls-ech.dev.
+(See [same issue](https://github.com/wolfSSL/wolfssl/issues/6774).)

-The client here is emitting a ClientHello containing an ECH and seems to get an "decode error" alert from at least the DEfO server.
-(Looks like the same thing from tls-ech.dev at least as the client reports it.)

 To run against a localhost ``s_server`` for testing: